Click on a link to be taken to the entry below.

 5 Year Bachelor/Master of Teaching

 Curry partners with the College of Arts & Sciences, the School of Engineering and Applied Science, the Batten School of Leadership and Public Policy and the Curry School to offer B/MT degrees.
-Undergraduates enrolled in Teacher Education earn two degrees: a Bachelor’s from the undergraduate school of enrollment and a Master of Teaching degree from the Curry School of Education.
+Undergraduates enrolled in Teacher Education earn two degrees: a Bachelor’s from the undergraduate school of enrollment and a Master of Teaching degree from the Curry School of Education and Human Development.
 Both degrees are awarded simultaneously after all program requirements have been met.

 Students in the B/MT programs are advanced to graduate status at the end of the 4th year prior to student teaching in the 5th year.
 Those who plan carefully can complete their combined program of studies in fewer than 5 years.
 To accelerate the program, students must enroll in a three-week summer session prior to student teaching.